-- Parameter slides can be quickly added to note trigs or lock trigs.
-Keep the note trig or lock trig pressed and press [BANK H].
-A parameter slide trig will automatically be placed on the same sequencer step as the note trig/lock trig. - Press a note trig/lock trig to quickly see if a parameter slide trig is placed on the same sequencer step as the trig.
-If that is the case, the [BANK H] key will light up.
+- Parameter slides can be quickly added to note trigs or trigless locks.
+Keep the note trig or trigless lock pressed and press [BANK D/H].
+A parameter slide trig will automatically be placed on the same sequencer step as the note trig/trigless lock. - Press a note trig/trigless lock to quickly see if a parameter slide trig is placed on the same sequencer step as the trig.
+If that is the case, the <BANK D/H> LED will light up.

-11.12.9 COPY, PASTE, AND CLEAR OPERATIONS
+11.11.8 COPY, PASTE AND CLEAR OPERATIONS

-Patterns, track pages, tracks, and trigs can be copied, pasted and cleared.
+Patterns, track pages, tracks and trigs can be copied, pasted and cleared.

 The active pattern can be copied to either another location in the same bank or to a location in another bank.
 To perform a pattern copy operation, GRID RECORDING mode must be inactivated.
-Copy the pattern by pressing [FUNC] + [RECORD].
-Select another pattern and paste the copied pattern to this location by pressing [FUNC] + [STOP].
-The operation can be undone by pressing [FUNC] + [STOP] again.
-Clear a pattern by pressing [FUNC] + [PLAY].
+Copy the pattern by pressing [FUNCTION] + [REC].
+Select another pattern and paste the copied pattern to this location by pressing [FUNCTION] + [STOP].
+The operation can be undone by pressing [FUNCTION] + [STOP] again.
+Clear a pattern by pressing [FUNCTION] + [PLAY].
 Undo the operation by repeating the key presses.

-After selecting a pattern, and before releasing any key, [RECORD], [PLAY] and [STOP] can be pressed to copy, clear or paste patterns.
+After selecting a pattern, and before releasing any key, [REC], [PLAY] and [STOP] can be pressed to copy, clear or paste patterns.